ruchit1131/Movie-Bucket/README.md

   + Search movie and get all information about the movie: IMDB rating, Number of votes, Rating, Duration, Language, Gerne, Language, Release date, Poster, Plot, Director, Actors and the trailer of the movie.
 Scroll down to see the movie
   + Add movies manually as well as from the list of searched movies.
   + Add movies directly to favourites from the search list.
-  + You can look in the bin if you deleted the movie accidentaly.
+  + You can look in the bin if you deleted the movie accidentally.
   + Google Login
   + Add movies to favourites.
-  + Mark movies watched or unwathched by clicking on them.
+  + Mark movies watched or unwatched by clicking on them.
 If wathced, it will be green, else red.
-  + User data sotred in local storage so that user does not log out if browser tab is closed.
+  + User data stored in local storage so that user does not log out if browser tab is closed.
 <br/><br/>

 ## SETUP